Shopify/shopify-cli/RELEASING.md

 1. Check the "Actions" tab to see if the _Create Release_ workflow is successful.
    The workflow will automatically create a release with the latest tag and the `.deb`, `.rpm` assets attached.

-   [Manual Instructions]

-   Go to [releases](https://github.com/Shopify/shopify-app-cli/releases) page of `Shopify/shopify-app-cli` repo and create a new release:
-    * use the tag created in step 8 by Shipit (should be "vX.Y.Z")
-    * release title = "Version X.Y.Z"
-    * description should be
-      ```
-      Release of version X.Y.Z of Shopify App CLI

-      Please refer to [CHANGELOG](https://github.com/Shopify/shopify-app-cli/blob/master/CHANGELOG.md) for details.
-      ```
-    * upload the `.deb` and `.rpm` files from `packaging/builds/X.Y.Z/` (generated in step 9)
-    * if it's a pre-release version, select the "This is a pre-release" checkbox
-    * and click "Publish release".